bougou/sendhttp/README.md

 `sendhttp` can make the process of creating golang sdk for http service more easier.

-This package defines three interface.
+This package defines three interfaces.

 - `Request`
 - `Response`
 - `Client`

-And four struct:
+And four structs:

 - `BaseRequest`
 - `BaseResponse`
 - `HttpClient`
 - `RestyClient`

-The `BaseRequest` struct implemented the `Request` interface.
+The `BaseRequest` struct have implemented the `Request` interface.
-So all business request struct just embed `*BaseRequest` into itself.
+So all business request struct just needs to have the `*BaseRequest` nested.

-The `BaseResponse` struct implemented the `Response` interface.
+The `BaseResponse` struct have implemented the `Response` interface.
-So all business response struct just embed `*BaseResponse` into itself.
+So all business response struct just needs to have the `*BaseResponse` nested.

-This package also provides two struct `RestyClient` and `HttpClient` which implemented the `Client` interface.
+The `RestyClient` and `HttpClient` structs have implemented the `Client` interface which defines a `Send(request Request, response Response) error` method.

-The `HttpClient` is based on the `http.Client` of the standard library `net/http`.
+- The `HttpClient` is based on the `http.Client` of the standard library `net/http`.

-The `RestyClient` is based on the `resty.Client` of the `github.com/go-resty/resty/v2`.
+- The `RestyClient` is based on the `resty.Client` of the `github.com/go-resty/resty/v2`.

 In your business code, you can directly embeds `RestyClient` or `HttpClient` in your own client struct.